Luggage Express

-Luggage Express is a door-to-door luggage delivery service that was launched by parent company, Universal Express.
+Luggage Express is an American door-to-door luggage delivery service that was launched by parent company, Universal Express.
 Luggage Express arranged to pick up travelers' baggage at their home or office prior to a trip and have it waiting at the hotel or resort in the destination city.

-In 2007, Universal Express collapsed as a result of CEO, Richard Altomare issuing billions of illegal and unregistered shares of stock.
-A receiver was appointed federal judge at the request of the S.E.C to oversee the divestiture of assets.
+In 2007, parent company Universal Express collapsed as a result of CEO, Richard Altomare issuing billions of illegal and unregistered shares of stock.
+A receiver was appointed federal judge at the request of the U.S. Securities and Exchange Commission to oversee the divestiture of assets.
+The receiver sold Luggage Express to Sports Express which ultimately became part of Luggage Forward.

-Ownership
+History

 Luggage Express began service in 1988 and operated under the Universal Express umbrella until the company's collapse in 2007.

 In 2007, Luggage Express was sold to Sports Express, LLC, a competitive luggage and sports equipment delivery company based in Durango, Colorado.

 Sports Express and all related brands were acquired by First Luggage, a luggage shipping company based in the United Kingdom, in 2008.

 In 2009, Luggage Forward acquired the Sports Express, Luggage Express, and Virtual Bellhop brands from First Luggage.